Yul Vazquez: Music career

 Prior to starting his acting career, Vazquez was the lead guitar player for East Coast Album-oriented rock (AOR) bands Urgent and Diving for Pearls.
 Urgent landed a minor hit with their single "Running Back" which reached #79 on the Billboard Hot 100.
 A second single from their Cast The First Stone debut album, "Love Can Make You Cry", was re-recorded for the Iron Eagle soundtrack.
 Urgent broke up in 1987 after the lackluster success of their sophomore album, Thinking Out Loud.

 Following the demise of Urgent, Vazquez joined Diving for Pearls, whose eponymous debut album was issued by Epic/Sony Music in 1989.
 The group was dropped by the label before a second album could be completed due to the musical climate changing in the early 1990s as melodic hard rock fell out of favor in the U.S.

 In 2009, Vazquez played acoustic guitar with Ian Astbury of The Cult under the name The Soft Revolt appearing at the Bowery Electric in New York City on the opening night of John Patrick Shanley's play Savage in Limbo, which Astbury was producing.
 They performed songs by The Cult and Astbury solo material as well as covers by the Rolling Stones, Black Sabbath, Radiohead, among others.

 In the 2022 show Severance, Vazquez sings and plays a cover of Metallica's "Enter Sandman" in the fourth episode.

 Personal life

-Vazquez has been married to actress Linda Larkin since May 18, 2002.
+Vazquez has been married to actress Linda Larkin (voice of Princess Jasmine) since 18 May 2002.